MicrosoftDocs/customer-insights/ci-docs/engagement-insights/u2k-forward.md

 ---
 # Associate events with visitors' website activities with **Unknown to known**

-The **Unknown to known** feature in Engagement insights allows you to associate events on a website with visitors who authenticated previously.
+The **Unknown to known** feature in Engagement insights allows you to associate events for a website with visitors who authenticated previously.
 If the feature is disabled, visitors who authenticated during an earlier visit and then left are not identified if they don’t authenticate again when coming back.

-For example, John visited a website last week, signed in his user account on the site, and browsed the product catalog.
+For example, John visited a website last week, signed into his user account on the site, and browsed the product catalog.
 He returned the following week to browse more products without signing into his account.
 The site owner using the **Unknown to known** feature would know that John had returned and what he had done on the site.
 This allows for more accurate reporting and analysis of website activities.

 The **unknown to known** Engagement Insights feature is in public preview now.